 As Obama moves on with his legislative agenda after health care, Summers said he believed Congress would pass new oversight rules for the financial industry.
-The Wall Street meltdown was largely blamed for the recession and the near collapse of the.
+The Wall Street meltdown was largely blamed for the recession and the near collapse of the global financial system.

 "I expect that reform is going to pass," Summers said.
 Obama wants it on his desk within two weeks.

 Arizona Sen. John Kyl, the No. 2 Senate GOP leader, accused Democrats of pulling out of bipartisan negotiations on the bill.
 Nonetheless, he said he thought there was "a substantial opportunity" for a bipartisan solution.